-- Failure to attain a cumulative grade point average of at least 2.50 after two consecutive semesters. - Being placed on clinical probation for a second time. - Being unsuccessful in two or more required courses during the course of study; "Unsuccessful" is defined as: - o A grade of less than C- in any required or (IPE) course. - A grade less than C in a nursing course (including elective) - Withdrawing from a required nursing or science course for academic reasons (withdrawing for non-academic reasons must be substantiated by appropriate documentation) - o Any combination of the three. - Consistently exhibiting behavior considered unacceptable for both study and a career in nursing. - Failure to remove clinical probation status.
+- Failure to attain a cumulative grade point average of at least 2.50 after two consecutive semesters. - Being placed on clinical probation for a second time. - Being unsuccessful in two or more required Nursing (NURS), Science (CHEM, BIO, or Anatomy/Physiology) Or Interprofessional Education (IPE) courses during the course of study.
+"Unsuccessful" is defined as: - A grade of less than C- in any Science or Interprofessional Education course. - o A grade less than C in a Nursing (NURS) course. - Withdrawing from a required Nursing (NURS) or Science (CHEM, BIO, Anatomy/Physiology) course for academic reasons (withdrawing for non-academic reasons must be substantiated by appropriate documentation). - Consistently exhibiting behavior considered unacceptable for both study and a career in nursing. - Failure to remove or successfully resolve clinical probation status.